-We used 577 soil samples from the Biomes of Australian Soil Environments (BASE) project (?).
-In that project, sampling were undertaken from soil that supports diverse plant communities across Australia.
+We used 577 soil samples from the Biomes of Australian Soil Environments (BASE) project (Bissett et al., 2016).
+In that project, sampling was undertaken from in that supports diverse plant communities across Australia.
 The sampling was carried out during the growing season when hydrothermal conditions are most conducive to typical plant growth.
 In the higher rainfall forested regions of the continent, the soil samples were collected mostly in spring and summer from September to February.
 In the shrublands and grasslands of the semi-arid and arid interior, soil samples were collected in spring from September to November.
-In the transitional zone between the southeast coast and the more arid interior, soil samples were collected in mainly autumn from March to May.
-Samples came from two soil depths (0-0.1m and 0.2-0.3m), covering five typical Australian ecosystem types, including cropland, forest, grassland, shrubland, and woodland (Fig. ??a).
+In the transitional zone between the south-east coast and the more arid interior, soil samples were collected in mainly autumn from March to May.
+Samples came from two soil depths (0-0.1 and 0.2-0.3 m), covering five typical Australian ecosystem types comprising cropland, forest, grassland, shrubland and woodland (Fig. 1a).
 Woodlands in Australia represent ecosystems which contain widely spaced trees, the crowns of which do not touch.
 Woodlands consist of areas with fewer and more scattered trees than forests.
 In temperate Australia, woodlands are mainly dominated by Eucalyptus species.
-Temperate woodlands occur predominantly in regions with a mean annual rainfall of between 250-800mm, forming a transitional zone between the higher rainfall forested margins of the continent and the shrub and grasslands of the arid interior.
-Each sample was partitioned into subsamples for DNA sequencing (see below) and air-dried and crushed to a particle size of ≤ 2 mm for physicochemical analyses.
-The soil properties analyzed were total organic carbon and soil nutrients (e.g. ammonium, nitrate, phosphorus, potassium), pH, exchangeable cations (aluminium, sodium, magnesium, calcium), and texture (sand, silt and clay).
-The methods are described in (?).
-Subsamples of the <2 mm portions were used for the spectroscopic analysis (see below).
+Temperate woodlands occur predominantly in regions with a mean annual rainfall of between 250 and 800 mm, forming a transitional zone between the higher rainfall forested margins of the continent and the shrub and grasslands of the arid interior.
+Each sample was partitioned into subsamples for DNA sequencing (see below) and air-dried and crushed to a particle size of $\leq 2 \text{ mm}$ for physicochemical analyses.
+The soil properties analysed were total organic carbon and soil nutrients (e.g. ammonium, nitrate, phosphorus, potassium), pH, exchangeable cations (aluminium, sodium, magnesium, calcium) and texture (sand, silt, clay).
+The methods are described in Bissett et al. (2016).
+Subsamples of the < 2 mmportions were used for the spectroscopic analysis (see below).